 Not all Tibetans welcomed Mongolian involvement in Tibetan affairs, and repeated incursions into Tibetan lands resulted in a cottage industry of ritual war-magic specialists known as Mongol-repellers (Sokdokpa).
 For instance, the seventeenth-century Rikdzin Chodrak, the last figure in the lineage of this painting, was famous as an artist and for his magical repulsion rituals against Mongol armies.
 The deity Yamari, in the form of “Blazing Razor of Extreme Repelling,” is depicted in the center as a three-bladed ritual dagger used for pinning down malevolent forces and slaying demons, a form closely associated with the archetypal wizard, Padmasambhava.

-Yamari as “Blazing Razor of Extreme Repelling”; Tibet; ca. late 17th century; pigment on cloth; 22 ¼ x 14 â… in.
-(56.5 x 37.1 cm); Rubin Museum of Art; C2008.4 (HAR 65815)
+Red-and-Black-Faced Yamari, "Blazing Razor of Extreme Repelling"; Tibet; ca. late 17th century; Pigment on cloth; 37 1/2 × 23 3/4 × 1/2 in.; Rubin Museum of Art; Rubin Museum of Himalayan Art; C2008.4

 By the seventeenth century, magic was an integral part of warfare and political legitimacy.
 Both sides used it in a protracted civil war in Central Tibet that brought the Dalai Lamas to power.
 The Fifth Dalai Lama’s arsenal of destructive rites included the fearsome deities Vajrabhairava, Yama Dharmaraja, and Shri Devi as Makzor Gyelmo (“Queen Who Repels Armies”).
 He recognized that the political charisma accrued to those who mastered such magical abilities was crucial to his regime’s survival.

-Vajrabhairava with Consort; Mongolia; 18th-19th century; gilt copper alloy; 14 1/8 x 12 5/8 x 5 3/4 in.
-(35.9 x 32.1 x 14.6 cm); Rubin Museum of Art; C2005.25.1 (HAR 68853)
+Vajrabhairava with Consort Vajravetali; Mongolia; 18th - 19th century; Gilt copper alloy; 14 1/8 × 12 5/8 × 5 3/4 in.; Rubin Museum of Art; Rubin Museum of Himalayan Art; C2005.25.1

 The Mongolian helmet is a striking example of the deployment of magic on the battlefield.
 The interlocking letters of the Kalachakra mantra, known as “The Ten Syllables of Power,” are the central iconographic feature over the brow.
-Above looms the wrathful deity Vajrabhairava, one of the principle deities in the Gelukpa Order’s arsenal of destructive magical practices.
+Above looms the wrathful deity Vajrabhairava, one of the principal deities in the Gelukpa Order’s arsenal of destructive magical practices.

 Helmet (rmog) with Wrathful Deities and Mantras of Power; Mongolia; 15th-17th century; iron, gold, silver, copper; height: 7 5/8 in.
 (19.5 cm); The Metropolitan Museum of Art; purchase, gift of William H. Riggs, by exchange, 1999; 1999.120